adam-beckett-1999/Docker-Compose/README.md

 5. Now you can save and test.
 You should get a 'Login with OAuth' option on the Portainer login screen.

 #### Access restrictions with Groups and Policies
 Its possible to restrict access to certain services using Groups and Policies defined in Authentik.
-Some examples of groups and their configurations are below:

-Group and Expression Policy:
+**Group and Expression Policy:**
 1. Under 'Directory' in the side-bar, click on 'Groups' and 'Create' a new group from here.
 2. Specify a name.
 In my case, I have groups for access to my media-server utilities (sonarr, radarr etc), and a privileged access group for services that only I need access to (useful in my case as I have authentik users who are setup just for access to certain services).
 3. In the 'Attributes', you can specify a set of custom attributes which can be passed through to services using HTTP basic authentication.
 For example, I have sonarr configured to use basic auth with a preset username and password, and in the attributes section of my group, I have 'media_management_user' and 'media_management_password' with the credentials.
 This is then configured through my provider for Sonarr, under 'Authentication settings', enable 'Send HTTP-Basic Authentication' and put the variables you added to the group in 'HTTP-Basic Username Key' and 'HTTP-Basic Password Key'.
 If using multiple services, you can configure basic auth with the same credentials in all of them and add the Basic_auth attributes in their Providers.